 Partuss-LA Side Effects

-Note: This page contains side effects data for the generic drug guaifenesin / phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Partuss-LA.
+Note: This document contains side effect information about guaifenesin / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Partuss-LA.

 Phenylpropanolamine causes vasoconstriction which usually does not result in blood pressure elevations in healthy adults given normally prescribed dosages.
 However, phenylpropanolamine administration may be problematic for patients with preexisting hypertension and those receiving higher dosages.
 In general, 75-mg of sustained-release phenylpropanolamine will not produce a significant increase in blood pressure in normotensive patients, but 150-mg of sustained-release phenylpropanolamine can.

 The combination of caffeine and phenylpropanolamine is more apt to cause hypertension.
 Although caffeine is no longer added to phenylpropanolamine as an anorexiant, this combination is available as "look-alikes" for amphetamines.
 Hypertensive crisis has occurred occasionally subsequent to overuse, overdose, and ingestion of normally recommended doses.
 Hypertensive crisis may be accompanied by headache, blurred vision, confusion, intracranial hemorrhage, encephalopathy, or seizures.

 Arrhythmias may be produced in predisposed patients.
 The majority of reports of arrhythmias involve overuse or overdose.
 Rarely, high doses of phenylpropanolamine may cause chest pain and evidence of myocardial injury.

 One study reported that taking phenylpropanolamine increases the risk of hemorrhagic stroke in women.
 Men may also be at risk.
 Although the risk of hemorrhagic stoke is very low, the FDA recommends that all use of phenylpropanolamine be discontinued.[Ref]